ArmaanPahwa/Spotify_Artist/README.md

 # spotify_artist

 Mobile app creation for searching and view Spotify Artists using Flutter.
-Created by Armaan Pahwa This project has only been run and test on Andriod, as it was developed on a Windows OS.
+Created by Armaan Pahwa.
+This project has only been run and test on Andriod, as it was developed on a Windows OS.
-Installing Swift/Xcode on a copy of this repo _SHOULD_ allow for iOS compatability, but it is currently untested.
+Installing Swift/Xcode on a copy of this repo _SHOULD_ allow for seamless iOS compatability, but it is currently untested.

 ## Current Functionality
 - Home page